core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint can lose its mutable security context such as Sender Sequence Number and Replay Window, e.g., due to reboot.
-There are inherent security issues associated with re-use of old Sender Sequence Numbers and acceptance of replayed messages.
+An endpoint losing its mutable Security Context, e.g., due to reboot, need to prevent re-use of Sender Sequence Numbers and acceptance of replayed messages.
 Appendix B.1 of {{RFC8613}} describes secure procedures for handling loss of Sender Sequence Number and update of Replay Window.
 The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE, as does a variant of Appendix B.1.2 of {{RFC8613}}, see {{ssec-synch-challenge-response}}.

-As we have seen in {{ssec-wrap-around-partial-iv}}, the existence of a Group Manager provides other options for handling loss of valid Security Context: renewing the Security Context in the group, or providing new unused Sender IDs to the server who has lost its mutable Security Context.
-In the latter case, the server still server still needs to update its replay window, as described in {{sec-synch-seq-num}}.
+As we have seen in {{ssec-wrap-around-partial-iv}}, the existence of a Group Manager provides alternative options for handling loss of valid Security Context: renewing the Security Context in the whole group, or providing new unused Sender IDs to the server who has lost its mutable Security Context.
+In the latter case, the server still needs to update its replay window, as described in {{sec-synch-seq-num}}.

 # Pairwise Keys # {#sec-derivation-pairwise}